Pslydhh/obqueue/README.md

 # obqueue
-obqueue is a awesome fast/simple queue
+obqueue is a awesome fast/simple concurrent queue, and the dequeue is blocking while there is no elements.

 # test_obqueue_